-Adolescence — the period lasting from approximately age 11 to 21 — covers many social and emotional changes.
-This transition between childhood and adulthood leads to rapidly changing behaviors, identity disturbances and strong emotions.
+Adolescence -- the period lasting from approximately age 11 to 21 -- covers many social and emotional changes.
+This transition between childhood and adulthood leads to rapidly changing behaviours, identity disturbances and strong emotions.
 Although these characteristics can frustrate or confuse parents, they are developmentally normal and a natural part of an adolescent’s growth.

 Adolescents can shift moods rapidly, vacillating between happiness and distress and self-confidence and worry.
 Some of these mood changes stem from biological sources.
 Increased hormones and changes to the brain structure arise from normal physical growth.
 Also, complex social interactions such as conflicts with friends, school pressures and experimentation with romantic relationships can exacerbate the labile emotional state of adolescents.

 Adolescence is a time when teenagers begin to explore and assert their personal identities.
 During this developmental period, teenagers engage in a process of searching for where they fit in with peers and society at large.
 It is common for adolescents to have an unstable sense of self and try out new personal labels and associate with various peer groups.
 Additionally, adolescents might struggle to define their sexual and gender identity during the teenage years.
 While these unstable identity issues are a common part of early adolescence, they tend to stabilize between the ages of 19 and 21, according to the American Academy of Child and Adolescent’s “Facts for Families," as cited by the Early Head Start National Resource Center.